TheNinjask/All-Course-Extractor-for-CLIP/README.md

-# All Course Extrator for [CLIP](https://clip.unl.pt)
+# All Course Extractor for [CLIP](https://clip.unl.pt)

 # What it does?

-Currently it only extracts all documents of all courses you were enrolled in clip
+Currently it only extracts all documents of all courses you were enrolled in [clip](https://clip.unl.pt).

 # Requirements